 The geometry equipment should include: 30cm transparent ruler, pair of compasses, 180o protractor, pencil.

-The recommended model of scientific calculator is the casio fx-83gtx which is available to purchase from our school shop.
+The recommended model of scientific calculator is the casio fx-83gtx.